Last Updated on April 20, 2026 by Emma Fajcz | Published: October 26, 2018

 Food isn’t the only thing that draws locals to Casa do Alentejo.
 At first sight, it seems like an ordinary building, but trust us, you’ll want to try out this Lisbon restaurant where locals eat.
 This former casino venue makes us feel like we’re in a Moroccan riad, yet it’s hiding right in the heart of Lisbon.

 There are two restaurants inside, both serving traditional dishes from the Alentejo region.
 For a light meal, visit the small tavern on the ground floor and try the Portuguese sausage–farinheira–on bread.
 You can get bigger meals at the restaurant upstairs.
-We here at Devour Lisbon love the carne de porco à alentejana (grilled pork with clams).
-And, of course, you have to try the Alentejo wine.
+We at Devour Lisbon love the carne de porco à alentejana (grilled pork with clams).
+Of course, you have to try the Alentejo wine!

 Zé da Mouraria

-They say it takes two to tango, well it takes just as many, if not more, to eat the massive food portions that come out of Zé da Mouraria’s kitchen (Rua João do Outeiro, 24).
+They say it takes two to tango.
+Well, it takes just as many, if not more, to eat the massive food portions that come out of Zé da Mouraria’s kitchen.
 Tucked away in Mouraria, the home of Fado music, this restaurant is one of our favorite spots in Lisbon.
 Here, you can taste authentic Portuguese food served in huge steel pots.

 The restaurant is only open for lunch and always offers a choice of meat and fish.
 From fresh cuttlefish to pepper steak, the menu varies every day, but the quality is guaranteed.
 Oh, and if you can’t manage to eat it all, do as the locals do, and ask for a takeaway box.